 Russ Poulin, Executive Director, WCET and Vice President for Technology-Enhanced Education, WICHE

-What are your hopes and predictions for 2021?
+What are your predictions for 2021?
 Let us know here in the comments below or tweet them to us at @wcet_info.

 Join us next week to chat about our hopes for the year!